van001/lesscode-fp/README.md

 - **$3(...)** for [stream](https://github.com/van001/lesscode-fp#Stream) composition.

 ```
+/**
-// coconut machine will take List of coconuts, then slice the top & put a straw.
+coconut machine will take List of coconuts, then slice the top & put a straw.
-// same as : coconutMachine = DropStraw .
+coconutMachine = DropStraw .
 SliceFromTop
+**/
 const coconutMachine = $(DropStraw ,SliceFromTop)

 // to copy the content of one file to another (point-free)